 Bush Gardenia can help to renew interest, communication and passion and is particularly suited for those who begin avoiding certain activities, feelings, thoughts or places that remind them of the trauma, which is common for some with PTSD.

 Mongo Waratah helps to strengthen one’s will and helps to reclaim the spirit.
-It is beneficial where loss of interest in life and daily activities presents as part of the symptoms associated with PTSD.
+It is beneficial where the loss of interest in life and daily activities present as part of the symptoms associated with PTSD.

 Lastly, Sunshine Wattle, used as a flower essence, helps restore optimism and is particularly useful where a person has a sense of no longer leading a normal life or cannot see a positive future for themselves.

-The above flower essence remedies are included in this article for education purposes only.
-As a practitioner, I will use these kinds of flower essence remedies (based on the individuals specific requirements) in combination with dietary and lifestyle guidelines, herbal medicine, nutritional supplements and would recommend professional counselling or psychotherapy.
+The above flower essence remedies are included in this article for educational purposes only.
+As a practitioner, I will use these kinds of flower essence remedies (based on the individual specific requirements) in combination with dietary and lifestyle guidelines, herbal medicine, nutritional supplements and would recommend professional counselling or psychotherapy.
 This information is not intended as a replacement for professional advice.